Xocas17/OpenFlowSDN/README.md

  ```

 ### 2. Switches connection up
-Once thethe topology is started, the first function executed is the one below:**handleConnectionUp(event)**.
+Once the topology is started, the first function executed is the one below:**handleConnectionUp(event)**.

 The function waits for the switches to get started, when they start, the controller will print "Connection up: switch Datapath ID", establishing a connection between the switches and the controller.